-LAKE MARY LITTLE LEAGUE SAFETY MISSION STATEMENT 5
+LAKE MARY LITTLE LEAGUE SAFETY MISSION STATEMENT

 WHO IS YOUR SAFETY OFFICER 6

 DISTRIBUTION OF SAFETY MANUAL AND FIRST AID KITS 7

 LITTLE LEAGUE PHONE NUMBERS

 General Phone Numbers 8

 Emergency Phone Numbers 8

 Board of Directors

 CODE OF CONDUCT POLICY

 Lake Mary Little League Code of Conduct 9

 Code of Conduct or Players, Coaches, Spectators

 Code of Conduct for Volunteers and Coaches

 Players Code of Conduct

 Parents Code of Conduct

 LAKE MARY LITTLE LEAGUE SAFETY CODE 14

 MANAGERS AND COACHES

-Pre-Season
+Pre-Season 18

 Season Play 18

-Pre-Game and Practice 19
+Pre-Game and Practice

 During the Game 19

-Post Game 20
+Post Game

 UMPIRES

 Pre-Game 22

 During the Game

-Post-Game 23
+Post-Game

 TEAM SAFETY OFFICER (TSO)

-Pre-Season
+Pre-Season 24

 Pre-Game

 During The Game

 Post-Game

-POST-SEASON PLAY 26

-POST-SEASON PLAY 20
+POST-SEASON PLAY

 ALL STAR / TOURNAMENT PLAY 26

 INSURANCE RIDERS 26

 COMMON SENSE ABOUT SAFETY 27

 EQUIPMENT

 Equipment Manager Responsibilities 28

 Equipment Specific Rules 29

 ACCIDENT REPORTING PROCEDURE

 What to report 31

 When to report 31

 How to make a report 31

 Safety Officer's Responsibilities 32

-INSURANCE POLICIES
+INSURANCE POLICIES 33

-Insurance Policy Exclusions
+Insurance Policy Exclusions 33

-VOLUNTEER APPLICATION POLICY
+VOLUNTEER APPLICATION POLICY 34

 Volunteer Application Form

 PARENTAL CONCERNS ABOUT SAFETY

 Is my child to small or too big to play on the team or division he has been assigned to?
 37

 Should my child be pitching as many innings per game?

-Do mouth guards prevent injuries2
+Do mouth guards prevent injuries2 37

 How do I know that I can trust the volunteer managers and coaches not to be child molesters?

-How an I complain about the way my child is being treated by the manager, coach, or umpire?
+How can I complain about the way my child is being treated by the manager, coach, or umpire?
+38

-Will that helmet on my child's head really protect him while he or she is at bat or running around the bases
+Will that helmet on my child's head really protect him while he or she is at bat or running around the bases.
+38

 Is it safe for my child to slide into the bases

-My child has been diagnosed with ADD or ADHD - is it safe for him to play
+My child has been diagnosed with ADD or ADHD - is it safe for him to play 38

-My child has been diagnosed with ADD of ADHD - is a safe for him to play

 CONCESSION STAND MANAGEMENT

-Concession Food Safety
+Concession Food Safety 40

 HYDRATION 43

 WEATHER

-Rain
+Rain 44

 Lightning

 Hot Weather

 Ultra Violet Ray Exposure 45

 EVACUATION PLAN 46

 FIRST AID 48

-LMLL First Aid Kit Requirements
+LMLL First Aid Kit Requirements 49

 Administering First Aid

 First Aid Kits

 Good Samaritan Laws

 Permission to Give Care

 Treatment at Site

 9-1-1 Emergency Number

-When to call
+When to call 54

 WHAT PARENTS SHOULD KNOW ABOUT LITTLE LEAGUE INSURANCE 55

-FIRST AID BASICS 57
+FIRST AID BASICS

 Hydration

-Dehydration
+Dehydration 58

 Checking the Victim

-Conscious Victims 59
+Conscious Victims

-Unconscious Victims
+Unconscious Victims 60

 MUSCLE, BONE, OR JOINT INJURIES

 Symptoms of Serious Muscle, Bone, or Joint Injuries

 Treatment for muscle or joint injuries

 Treatment for fractures

 Treatment for broken bones 62